ProgressiveHackNight-NYC/nyc.proghacknight.org/_posts/projects/2016-06-01-e-coli-predictions.md

 title: "Predicting E. Coli levels in Chicago beaches"
 date: 2016-05-01
 image: /images/projects/e-coli-predictions.jpg
 description: "Chicago has three-dozen beaches that, sometimes, have high E. Coli levels.
 When do we need to warn the 9 million annual visitors of potentially high E. Coli levels?
-In 2016, members of Prog Hacknight built an improved statistical model to predict the E. coli levels at Chicago's beaches."
+In 2016, members of Progressive Hacknight built an improved statistical model to predict the E. coli levels at Chicago's beaches."
 github: https://github.com/Chicago/e-coli-beach-predictions
 creators:
  - Tom Schenk